pazmiz25/Remote-control-car/README.md

 * Parallel switch wiring
 * External switch interfacing
 * Mechanical adaptation of the control interface
-* Preservation of the original RF communication system
+* Preservation of the original RF wireless communication system

 ## Control Interface

-Several external control options were designed and tested:
+Three external control options were designed and tested:

 * Foot pedals
 * Low push buttons
 * Raised push buttons

-Each control option activates the original remote-control circuit through a wired connection, allowing the car to respond exactly as it would when pressing the original remote buttons.
+Each control option activates the original remote-control circuit through a wired connection, allowing the car to respond the same way it would when pressing the original remote buttons.

 ## System Architecture